Mesmerizing film for kids and parents who adore wee ones.

-Parents Need to Know
+What Parents Need to Know

-Parents need to know that this documentary -- which features four families from different parts of the world -- holds large appeal for both parents and children alike.
+Parents need to know that Babies -- which features four families from different parts of the world -- holds large appeal for both parents and children alike.
 There are no subtitles and several different languages spoken, but the universal messages of family and childrearing come through easily.
 Some families portrayed come from countries where nudity is commonplace (Namibia, specifically), and there are scenes of mothers breastfeeding children, but the images are placed in their social contexts.
 The movie offers a way for kids to learn about what it's like to grow up elsewhere in the planet, and to acknowledge differences as well as similarities.

-What's the story?
+What's the Story?

-Director Thomas Balmes and his crew head to four points on the globe to film four babies: Mari of Tokyo, Japan; Bayarjargal (Bayar for short) in Mongolia; Ponijao of Namibia; and Hattie, born in San Francisco.
+Director Thomas Balmes and his crew head to four points on the globe to film four BABIES: Mari of Tokyo, Japan; Bayarjargal (Bayar for short) in Mongolia; Ponijao of Namibia; and Hattie, born in San Francisco.
 Their everyday lives are captured on film as they discover the world in their first year of life, during which they learn how to discern their parents' and siblings'-- and even their pets' -- faces; master crawling and walking; and embark on adventures marked by (and independent of) language, cultural, and geographical differences.

 Yet, although the filmmakers are presenting their subjects without comment, the juxtapositions of scenes do make a statement.
 For example, Bajar and Ponijao are free to explore in the muck, literally, while Hattie and Mari are in relatively sterile environments, which begs the question: Does this mean anything?
 Do Bajar and Ponijao need more tending to, or are they lucky because they are more in touch with nature?
 (And they seem none the worse for wear for it, either.)
 Is one way of parenting better than another?
 There's certainly lots to ponder: the mysteries of childhood, cultural diversity, and humanity itself.